 This report has brought together the two main sources of crime statistics in Scotland: the Scottish Crime and Justice Survey and police recorded crime statistics.
-Each source provides an essential, complimentary measure of crime.
+Each source provides an essential, complementary measure of crime.
 Estimates produced by the SCJS are consistently higher than the number recorded by the police.
 For example, the latest figures from the SCJS show that there were an estimated 815,000 incidents of crime against adults in Scotland in 2012/13, while the Scottish police recorded 273,053 crimes.
 This difference shows that, for many reasons, not all crime comes to the attention of the police.
 On the other hand, the SCJS is able to capture crimes that are not reported to the police.
 Of the 815,00 incidents of crime captured by the survey, 39% were reported to the police.
 This difference emphasises the important need for the two sources of crime statistics to capture a fuller picture of crime in Scotland.

 Having two sources, while necessary to present a comprehensive representation of crime in Scotland, can create confusion, especially if they each show a different trend.
 The SCJS is published biennially, whereas recorded crime data is released annually.
-Several reviews of crime statistics, as well as reports by the UK Statistics Authority, have pointed to the existence of two sources allowing figures to be picked to fulfil differing agendas, creating a culture of confusion and mistrust around statistics.
-This report has sought to address this issue by bringing together the SCJS and recorded crime statistics, and explaining the key strengths and weaknesses of each source, as well as the differences between them.
+This report has sought to address potential confusion arising out of having two different, but complementary, sources of crime statistics by bringing together the SCJS and recorded crime statistics, and explaining the key strengths and limitations of each source, as well as the differences between them.

-The SCJS and police recorded crime each feature relative strengths and weaknesses.
-Police recorded crime is able to capture both a wider population and a wider set of offences, but only where the crime is reported and recorded.
-Furthermore, recorded crime figures can provide data for low level geographies.
-However, recorded crime figures are sensitive to changes in public reporting and police recording practices.
-The SCJS has the capacity to analyse victimisation against demographic variables (e.g. age and gender), as well as collecting data on public attitudes and perceptions (such as fear of crime, views on the criminal justice system).
+The SCJS and police recorded crime each feature relative strengths and limitations.
+Police recorded crime is able to capture both a wider population and a wider set of offences, but only where the crime is reported to the police.
+Furthermore, police recorded crime figures can provide data for low level geographies.
+However, police recorded crime figures are sensitive to changes in public reporting and police recording practices.
+The SCJS is able to capture crime that does not come to the attention of the police.
+The SCJS is also able to provide more information about the victims and perpetrators of crime, offering the capacity to analyse victimisation against demographic variables (such as age and gender), as well as collecting data on public attitudes and perceptions (such as fear of crime, views on the criminal justice system).
 As SCJS estimates are survey measures they are subject to a degree of uncertainty.